“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 Birds as an Indicator Species

-In this context of speaking of threats to animals, I would like to mention why birds are important and are considered an indicator species.
+In this context of threats to animals, I would like to mention why birds are important and considered indicator species.
 Since birds are widespread globally, they help provide information on the conditions and changes of an ecosystem.

-In a 2019 National Audubon Society report, it was estimated that 2/3 of North American bird species will become vulnerable to extinction if global temperatures continue to rise.
+A 2019 National Audubon Society report estimated that if global temperatures continue to rise, two-thirds of North American bird species will become vulnerable to extinction.

-Audubon experts also found an overlap between places that are important for birds’ survival and where there are natural carbon stores.
-Therefore, protecting bird habitats is equally important for fighting climate change, thus improving our shared quality of life.
+Audubon experts also found an overlap between places that are important for birds’ survival and where natural carbon stores exist.
+Therefore, protecting bird habitats is equally important for fighting climate change and improving our shared quality of life.

 Climate Change

-Dan Majka, a web developer for The Nature Conservancy, used data from two studies to show virtual feasible paths for wildlife to migrate in search of cooler habitats due to surges in temperatures.
-The maps, it show wildlife may tend to migrate north or to higher elevations to find cooler regions to live.
+Dan Majka, a web developer for The Nature Conservancy, used data from two studies to create virtual feasible paths for wildlife to migrate in search of cooler habitats due to temperature surges.
+The maps show wildlife may tend to migrate north or to higher elevations to find cooler regions to live.

 Animals in the Entertainment Industry

-There are many wildlife who are taken from the wild and their family, only to be exploited in the entertainment industry such as elephants and lions in circuses or roadside zoos.
-These animals endure abuse, and neglect, and live in unnatural conditions, only to be used for a profit.
+There are many wildlife that are taken from the wild and their family, only to be exploited in the entertainment industry, such as elephants and lions in circuses or roadside zoos.
+These animals endure abuse and neglect and live in unnatural conditions, only to be used for profit.
 Wildlife who are in circuses or zoos have a lower life expectancy.
-For example, a wild elephant can live up to 60-70 years while an elephant in the circus may not reach 40 years of age.
-These captive animals suffer physical ailments such as arthritis, tuberculosis, and foot abscesses which can lead to a very shortened life span.
+For example, a wild elephant can live up to 60-70 years, while an elephant in the circus may not reach 40 years of age.
+These captive animals suffer physical ailments such as arthritis, tuberculosis, and foot abscesses, which can lead to a very short life span.

 Farm Animals

 According to tastingtable it takes approximately 2000 gallons of water to produce one pound of beef.
-And as climate change is already affecting us, cattle are a top source of methane gas being released into the atmosphere which is 80 times more potent than carbon dioxide in warming the earth.
-Kirk R. Smith who was a Nobel Prize recipient and Professor of Global Environmental Health at Berkeley maintained that if we reduced methane emissions, the levels would diminish within a decade compared to if we were solely to focus on reducing carbon dioxide emissions, carbon dioxide would take over one hundred years.
+As climate change is already affecting us, cattle are a top source of methane gas being released into the atmosphere, which is 80 times more potent than carbon dioxide in warming the earth.
+Kirk R. Smith, who was a Nobel Prize recipient and Professor of Global Environmental Health at Berkeley, maintained that if we reduced methane emissions, the levels would diminish within a decade compared to if we were solely to focus on reducing carbon dioxide emissions, carbon dioxide would take over one hundred years.

 Habitat Fragmentation and Loss

-Habitat fragmentation is the process in which large areas of habitat are broken down into smaller patches of land.
+Habitat fragmentation is the process in which large habitat areas are broken down into smaller patches of land.

-Imagine if you will, what your life would be like if you restricted every day how far you could go beyond your home to find food, resources, and a mate.
-And please remove the ability to have items or your groceries delivered to your home.
+Imagine, if you will, what your life would be like if you restricted every day how far you could go beyond your home to find food, resources, and a mate.
+And please remove the ability to have items or groceries delivered to your home.

 This is what wildlife is experiencing globally.

-When habitat fragmentation and habitat loss occur due to human expansion such as a road being built through a forest or human development into wild areas, the wildlife struggle to move between the habitats they once knew and risk their lives.
-This is life as we know it as the human population keeps encroaching into wildlife habitats and the wildlife has fewer and fewer places to go.
+When habitat fragmentation and loss occur due to human expansion, such as a road being built through a forest or human development into wild areas, the wildlife struggle to move between the habitats they once knew and risk their lives.
+This is life as we know it, as the human population keeps encroaching into wildlife habitats, and the wildlife has fewer and fewer places to go.

-Habitat fragmentation and loss also reduce a species’ long-term health, increased inbreeding and loss of genetic diversity occur, as well as population decline of a species.
+Habitat fragmentation and loss also reduce a species’ long-term health, increase inbreeding and loss of genetic diversity, and cause population decline of a species.

-Threats like climate change result in biodiversity and habitat loss which impairs key ecosystem functions like available vegetation and water sources.
-This forces wildlife to migrate out of their known habitat in search of better living conditions.
+Threats like climate change result in biodiversity and habitat loss, which impairs key ecosystem functions like available vegetation and water sources.
+Wildlife then migrate out of their known habitat for better living conditions.

-Healthy ecosystems are essential not only to the species living within these ecosystems, but the planet at large because as I stated above, healthy ecosystems clean our water, purify our air, and regulate climate.
+Healthy ecosystems are essential not only to the species living within these ecosystems but to the planet at large because, as I stated above, healthy ecosystems clean our water, purify our air, and regulate climate.
 Having this awareness of supporting habitats and ecosystems will benefit us.

 Over-fishing, Plastic Pollution and Marine Life